Blogs

 The reality is that both cloth and disposable diapers have an environmental impact.
 Cloth diapers are often cotton, requiring more water to create.
 They also use more water and generate more waterborne trash.
 Meanwhile, disposable baby diapers contribute millions of tons of landfill debris each year and do not degrade (since minimal breaks down in a landfill, biodegradable or not).

 Finally, according to the American Academy of Pediatrics (AAP), the judgment is still out on whether cloth diapers are preferable to disposables.
-What's the bottom line?
-Parents should select the option that best fits their family and lifestyle.
+The bottom line is that parents should select the option that best fits their family and lifestyle.

 Get In Touch